African theatre of World War I: Analysis

-The war marked the end of the German colonial empire; during the war, the Entente powers, posed as crusaders for liberalism and enlightenment but little evidence exists that they were seen as such by Africans.
+The war marked the end of the German colonial empire; during the war, the Entente powers posed as crusaders for liberalism and enlightenment but little evidence exists that they were seen as such by Africans.
 Many African soldiers fought on both sides, loyal to military professionalism, rather than nationalism and porters had mainly been attracted by pay or had been coerced.
 The war had been the final period of the Scramble for Africa; control and annexation of territory had been the principal war aim of the Europeans and the main achievement of Lettow-Vorbeck, had been to thwart some of the ambitions of the South African colonialists.
-Under the Treaty of Versailles, Germany's colonies were divided between Britain, Belgium, Portugal and South Africa.
+Under the Treaty of Versailles, Germany's colonies were divided between France, Britain, Belgium, Portugal and South Africa.
 The former German colonies had gained independence by the 1960s except for South West Africa (Namibia) which gained independence from South Africa in 1990.